iqfareez/mcte4342-embedded-system-design/Week8/README.md

 # Non-volatile memory

-## Notes

-`TODO`

 ## Internal memory

 ### Basic write and get EEPROM

 In this activity, I made a basic script to test the write, read and update the EEPROM value.

-If the memoery in address `0` is empty, it will write value `1`.
+If the memory in address `0` is empty, it will write value `1`.
 Press button 2 to reset/clear the eeprom.
 Press button 3 to write value `11` to the eeprom.
 This value can be verified by resetting the microcontroller (the `setup()` will run)

 #### Example output (Serial monitor)